Lawrencium77/quant_blog/Fast and Flexible GPU Quantization for Transformers.md

 The arrival of Nvidia's Hopper/Lovelace architecture brought with it support for a new floating point datatype - FP8.
 This is available in two flavours:

 - **E5M2** - 5 exponent bits and 2 mantissa bits - larger dynamic range
-- **E4M3** - 4 exponent bits and 3 mantissa bits - higher precision around zero
+- **E4M3** - 4 exponent bits and 3 mantissa bits - higher precision

 > Insert image here